melodyguan/enas/README.md

 ## Penn Treebank

 The Penn Treebank dataset is included at `data/ptb`.
 Depending on the system, you may want to run the script `data/ptb/process.py` to create the `pkl` version.
+All hyper-parameters are specified in these scripts.

 To run the ENAS search process on Penn Treebank, please use the script
 ```